Knee Arthroscopy Recovery Time

 Returning to normal activities post-arthroscopy requires patience and a gradual approach.
 While some individuals may resume light activities sooner, it’s essential not to rush the process.
 Impactful activities like running or jumping should be delayed until given the green light by the orthopaedic surgeon.
 The overall knee arthroscopy recovery time can vary, but following the recommended rehabilitation program is crucial for a successful recovery.
 Engaging in physical therapy exercises and adhering to postoperative guidelines will contribute to a more efficient and effective recuperation process.

 Engaging in low-impact exercises, such as swimming or stationary cycling, can be beneficial during this phase.
 These activities help maintain cardiovascular fitness without imposing excessive stress on the knee joint.
-Additionally, following a balanced diet rich in nutrients supports the overall healing process.
+How to Prevent Knee Pain, following a balanced diet rich in nutrients supports the overall healing process.

 Procedure